 First off, no modifications are needed to use the 2.8" ILI9341 based color touch screen display other than to make up a special cable which has been covered earlier in this manual.
+(Changed to add T\IRQ to P(TFT) D17 for newer software)

 We also interfaced a 5" RA8875 based TFT color touch screen display sold by the "Buy Display" company and others.
 The Buy Display model is the ER-TFTM050-3 and should be ordered with the 4 wire SPI control interface, Resistive Touch Screen and the ER3304-1 font chip.
-The SD card interface is not required as we do not use the one on the display.
+The SD card interface (on the display itself) is not required as we do not use it.

-The major advantage of the 5" color display with the BITeensio is with the USB host mode available on the Teensy 3.6, it's possible to use a USB mouse for almost total control of the uBITX.
+The major advantage of the 2.8 or 5" color display with the BITeensio is with the USB host mode available on the Teensy 3.6, it's possible to use a USB mouse for almost total control of the uBITX.
 An unlighted USB keyboard can also be used but unfortunately due to constraints of the Teensy's USB host interface the KB and mouse cannot be used at the same time (as of the time this manual was written though we are trying to overcome this problem).